 The newborn care specialist is focused more on caring for the newborn where the postpartum doula cares for the entire family.
 An NCS may often work around the clock and they tend to specialize in overnight support.
 Many newborn care specialists travel with families.

-A 3% discount is offered for day or overnight postpartum doula contracts that are paid in full 60 days or more in advance.
+Also, a 3% discount is offered for day or overnight postpartum doula contracts that are paid in full 60 days or more in advance.
 This does not apply to payment plans.

 Background checks can tell us about a night doula’s identity, criminal history, employment history, education, credit history, and driving record.
 Doula services that dig into important insights like these really help parents feel better and add an additional layer of trust.
 This is a big deal and should be treated as such!

-Here’s a tip: before you give up hope, check in with your employer to see if they offer benefit programs such as Carrot Fertility, Maven, or Progyny.
-Many doula services accept these (including ours!), creating a nice detour around frustrating insurance roadblocks.
 Also, don’t forget to use your HSA or FSA if you have one.
 You can find more advice on how to pay for doula support, including different programs to look into, inside Kristin’s new book.

 Contact us today to find out more about our plans, pricing, and how a sleep consultation can benefit your family.